iPhoneSDKPro/routeREST/README.md

 -----
 https://getcomposer.org/

 I use Composer to autoload the "psr-4" namespaces for project namespaces.
-See the included compose.json file for the example for the auroload section for the examples in the repository.
+See the included compose.json file for the example for the autoload section for the examples in the repository.

 At some point I will make this a composer library.